 - You’ve been together and work requirements or career progression – imposed or chosen – result in you living apart

 - One or both of you is/are in the services or has another job which requires extended periods away from home

 - A holiday romance has blossomed into a longer-term long-distance relationship

 - One of you has had to leave home due to war, political unrest or lack of opportunities – temporarily or in anticipation of you being reunited

 Which one is it for you?

-All of them have their own unique challenges, but I'm going to start with the most common issues, and the best long-distance relationship advice that I can give you.
+All of them have their own unique challenges, but I’m going to start with the most common issues and the best long-distance relationship advice that I can give you.

-5 Challenges of a long distance relationship
+5 Challenges of a long-distance relationship

-What you need to know to survive
+Long-distance relationship advice: what you need to know to survive

 Which of the following common challenges apply to your situation?
 (Tips and advice for how to deal with them – further down.)